Asli2024/Asli2024/README.md

 # Hi 👋🏾, I am Asli Aden

-### A passionate cloud engineer from the United Kingdom ☁️
+### ☁️ Cloud engineer focused on building secure, automated, and resilient infrastructure using modern DevOps tools.

 💡 I build secure, scalable, and automated infrastructure on AWS using Terraform, GitHub Actions, and containerization tools like Docker and Kubernetes.